ShreyasJenner/lightdm-greeter/README.md

 # lightdm-greeter

-A custom web-greeter theme for lightdm
+A custom web-greeter theme for different greeters

+## Lightdm
-- The repo implements two different themes
+- The repo implements four different themes
 - The themes are not randomly called
 - They are called based on the module of the current date by the total number of themes

-## Theme List
+### Lightdm Theme List
 - Lain
 - Ender Lilies
 - Hollow Knight